Yang Li, Ph.D.

 - Trace gas-aerosol-cloud interactions

-- Trends in greenhouse gas emissions and air quality co-benefits
+- Changes in greenhouse gas emissions and air quality co-benefits

 Li, Y., Mickley, L. J., and Kaplan, J. O. Response of dust emissions in southwestern North America to 21st century trends in climate, CO2 fertilization, and land use: Implications for air quality, Atmospheric Chemistry and Physics, https://doi.org/10.5194/acp-2020-311, in review, 2020.